Lucerne: Events

 Every year, towards the end of winter, Fasnacht (Carnival) breaks out in the streets, alleyways and squares of the old town.
-This is a glittering outdoor party, where chaos and merriment reign, and nothing is as it normally is.
 Strange characters in fantastic masks and costumes make their way through the alleyways, while Guggenmusiken (carnival bands) blow their instruments in joyful cacophony and thousands of bizarrely clad people sing and dance away the winter.
 Lucerne Fasnacht, based on religious, Catholic backgrounds, starts every year on the Thursday before Aschermittwoch (Ash Wednesday) at 5 am with a detonation called Urknall (Big Bang), the signal to begin the Tagwache (wake-up procession).
 There are big parades in the afternoon on Schmotzige Donnerstag (literally: Lardy Thursday) and the following Monday, called Güdismontag (literally: Paunch Monday), which attract tens of thousands of people.
-Lucerne's Carnival ends with a crowning finish on Güdisdienstag (literally: Paunch Tuesday) evening with the Monstercorso, a tremendous parade of Guggenmusiken, lights and lanterns with even a larger audience.
-Rather recently a fourth Fasnacht day has been introduced on the Saturday between the other Fasnacht days, the Rüüdige Samstag while mainly several indoor balls take place.
+Lucerne's Carnival ends on Güdisdienstag (literally: Paunch Tuesday) evening with the Monstercorso, a parade of Guggenmusiken, lights and lanterns with even a larger audience.
+Recently a fourth Fasnacht day has been introduced on the Saturday between the other Fasnacht days, the Rüüdige Samstag while mainly several indoor balls take place.
 From dusk till dawn on the evenings of Schmotzige Donnerstag, Güdismontag, and after the Monstercorso many bands wander through the historical part of the city playing typical Fasnacht tunes.
 Until midnight, the historical part of the city usually is packed with people participating.
 A large part of the audience are also dressed up in costumes, even a majority in the evenings.

 The city hosts various renowned festivals throughout the year.
 The Lucerne Festival for classical music takes place in the summer.
 Its orchestra, the Lucerne Festival Orchestra, is hand-picked from some of the finest instrumentalists in the world.
 In June yearly the pop music festival B-Sides takes place in Lucerne.
 It focuses on international acts in alternative music, indie rock, experimental rock and other cutting edge and left field artistic musical genres.
 In July, the Blue Balls Festival brings jazz, blues and punk music to the lake promenade and halls of the Culture and Convention Center.
 The Lucerne Blues Festival is another musical festival which usually takes place in November.
 Since spring 2004, Lucerne has hosted the Festival Rose d'Or for television entertainment.
 And in April, the well-established comics festival Fumetto attracts an international audience.

 Being the cultural center of a rather rural region, Lucerne regularly holds different folklore festivals, such as Lucerne Cheese Festival, held annually.
 In 2004, Lucerne was the focus of Swiss Wrestling fans when it had hosted the Swiss Wrestling and Alpine festival (Eidgenössisches Schwing- und Älplerfest), which takes place every three years in a different location.
 A national music festival (Eidgenössiches Musikfest) attracted marching bands from all parts of Switzerland in 2006.
 In summer 2008, the yodelling festival (Eidgenössisches Jodlerfest) had a similar impact.

 The 2021 Winter Universiade was planned to be hosted by Lucerne, but was cancelled due to the COVID-19 pandemic.